ldtteam/minecolonies-features/.github/ISSUE_TEMPLATE/40-enhancement-or-change-request.md

 ---
-name: Enhancement or Change Request - If you have something you would like to change or make better
+name: Blacksmith - Trident
-about: Please follow the given template
+about: Create recipe for the Blacksmith to make tridents
-title: ''
+title: 'Blacksmthing Tridents'
 labels: Enhancement / Change Request
 assignees: ''